 After lunch in a local restaurant, your route continues through fields, orchards, vineyards and farmland.
 You will be able to visit a small Franciscan Monastery before the ride ends, and you are transferred back to Dubrovnik.

-After breakfast you will take the ferry to Lopud, one of the Elephiti Islands.
-These islands are strung along the coast near Dubrovnik and are where those-in-the-know come to escape the crowds and enjoy some R & R. They are densely forested and dotted with quiet villages that lead down to picturesque beaches.
+After breakfast you will take the ferry to Lopud, one of the Elaphiti Islands.
+This is where those-in-the-know come to escape Dubrovnik’s crowds and enjoy some R & R. The islands are densely forested and dotted with quiet villages that lead down to picturesque beaches.
 The water here, as along the whole Croatian coast, is crystal clear and a startlingly bright turquoise.

 A day of adventure today, starting with one of the best sea kayak routes in the Adriatic as you paddle across a channel to neighbouring Šipan Island.
 Here you will kayak around the coast through an impressive stone arch before arriving at a natural cave.
 Don masks and snorkels to swim into the cave, which is illuminated by rays of sunlight that give off a surreal green glow.
 There’s time to swim and leap into the sea from nearby cliffs